 A Round of Applause

-“We have about 100 terabytes of data just on Egnyte,” says Thomas.
-“Especially with the Yamaha Artist Group, half of all our data is video and it’s increasing each year.
-With Egnyte Connect, we can go back up to ten previous versions of a file.
+And the use case and data keeps growing.
+“At this point we have about 100 terabytes of data… I’m only talking about what’s on Egnyte,” says Thomas.
+“It grows rapidly – especially with the Yamaha artists group, half of all our data is video.
+We’re actually increasing each year.”
+The old process of unorganized data copy has been replaced.
+“With Egnyte Connect, we can go back up to ten previous versions of a file.
 In the past this used to be very expensive and time consuming.
 Now we simply give the user access and they can do what they want.”